hf/nsm/README.md

 ### Obtaining an Attestation Document

-Here's an example of how you can get an [attestation document][aws-nitro-attesttaion] document:
+Here's an example of how you can get an [attestation-document][aws-nitro-attesttaion] document:

 ```go
 import (